yfyang86/metevalue/Readme.md

 # Introductions

-In this package, we provide e-value for four DMR (differentially methylated region) detection tools (MethylKit, Metilene, BiSeq and DMRfinder) and general purpose.
+In this package, we provide e-value for four DMR (differentially methylated region) detection tools (MethylKit, Metilene, BiSeq and DMRfinder) and general purposes.

 -   MethylKit
 -   BiSeq
 -   DMRfinder
 -   Metilene
+-   Other DNA methylation tools
--   General purpose
+-   RNA-seq data

 For `DMR` (`methylKit`, `biseq`, `DMRfinder` or `metilene`), the met-evalue calculation is conducted by the `metevalue.[DMR]` function.